-If the examiner finds reasons to reject the application, he or she will notify the applicant accordingly within 18 months of the date of application.
+If the examiner finds reasons to reject the application, he or she will notify the applicant accordingly within 18 months.
 The applicant may submit written arguments or amendments in response.

 If the applicant does not reply to the JPO's notice, or if its written arguments or amendments fail to overturn the reasons for rejection, the JPO will issue a refusal decision.